mikeymischief/mikeymischief.github.io/_posts/2017-10-23-possible-starting-factions.md

 Eyay - Xxcha Kingdom
 Brian - Universities of Jol-Nar

-Many are speculating that some of the default factions are not as powerful as others.
-Which may be the case, but for the first session, I want it to at least feel as fair as possible.

 I hate power discussions, because for anything other than the highest caliber players, it doesn't mean much.
-I'm just as tempted to go back to the original setting.

 {% if page.comments %}
 <div id="disqus_thread"></div>